GlucoSynth: Generating Differentially-Private Synthetic Glucose Traces: Limitations Conclusion

 \section{Limitations \& Conclusion}

-\textbf{Limitations.} In order to train on a huge set of glucose traces, we used a private dataset that is not publicly available\footnote{We note that one of the motivations for this project was to share a synthetic version of these traces.}.
-That being said, smaller samples of glucose traces with similar patient populations are available at OpenHumans\footnote{\url{https://www.openhumans.org/}} and the T1D Exchange Registry\footnote{\url{https://t1dexchange.org/registry/}}.
-In addition, one of the reasons our privacy results perform well is because we use two \textit{separate} datasets for the training of the motif causality block and the rest of the GAN.
-However, this may be a limiting factor for others that do not have a large set of traces available (and for instance, may need to now split their already small dataset into two separate cohorts.)
+\shortsection{Limitations} In order to train on a huge set of glucose traces, we used a private dataset, not publicly available (one of the motivations for this project was actually to share a synthetic version of these traces).
+That being said, smaller samples of glucose traces with similar patient populations are available at OpenHumans~\cite{openhumans} and T1D Exchange Registry~\cite{t1dxr}.
+In addition, one of the reasons our privacy results perform well is because we use two \textit{separate} datasets for the training of the motif causality block and the GAN.
+However, this may be a limiting factor for others that do not have a large enough set of traces available to be able to train adequately on partitioned data.

-\textbf{Conclusion.} In this paper we have presented GlucoSynth, a novel GAN framework with integrated differential privacy to generate synthetic glucose traces.
+\shortsection{Conclusion} In this paper we have presented GlucoSynth, a novel GAN framework with integrated differential privacy to generate synthetic glucose traces.
 GlucoSynth conserves motif relationships within the traces, in addition to the typical temporal dynamics contained within time series.
-We also presented a comprehensive evaluation using 1.2 million glucose traces wherein our model outperformed all previous models across three criteria of fidelity, breadth and utility.
+We presented a comprehensive evaluation using 1.2 million glucose traces wherein our model outperformed all previous models across three criteria of fidelity, breadth and utility.

+\begin{ack} This work was supported in part by the U.S. National Science Foundation under Grant CCF-1942836, CNS-2213700, CNS-2220433, OAC-2319988 and by a Graduate Research Fellowship under Grant No. 1842490.
+This work was also supported by a Dexcom Graduate Fellowship. \end{ack}